 It is worth noting that it is best to visit the Château de Versailles on Wednesdays, Thursdays and Fridays.
 This is because Tuesdays are busiest as most other French museums are closed.

-Facts For Your VisitFee: Yes, however Entry to the Palace itself is free with the Paris Pass.
-Admission is also free on the first Sunday of each month from November to March.
+Facts For Your VisitFee: Admission is free on the first Sunday of each month from November to March.
 Otherwise admission charges apply.
 See the official website for details.

 Address: Place d'Armes, 78000 Versailles, France